AVEVA/sample-adh-security_management-python/README.md

 ## Requirements

 - Python 3.9+
-- Register a [Client-Credentials Client](https://cloud.osisoft.com/clients) in your OSIsoft Cloud Services tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
+- Register a [Client-Credentials Client](https://cloud.osisoft.com/clients) in your OSIsoft Cloud Services tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU)).
+Please note that a client is a different authentication method from using your user account to login.
+- The client that is registered must have "Manage Permissions" access on all collections and collection items that you intend to set security for.
+Generally, the Tenant Administrator role will have manage access unless a custom configuration has been set.
 - Install required modules: `pip install -r requirements.txt`

 ## About this sample